muodov/blog/_posts/2016-08-12-meccano-rubiks-shrine.md

 level trigger needed for the LEDs):

-![The PCB board behind the door on the back side](/images/shrine/closeup-inner.jpg)
+![The PCB board behind the door on the back side](/images/shrine/closeup-inner.jpg) *PCB board behind the door on the back side*

 Arduino gave us much more stable pulse train, which allowed to reach higher speeds.
 We also used the great [AccelStepper](http://www.airspayce.com/mikem/arduino/AccelStepper/)